 The Scripture testifies that the flesh weakened the Law.

 3 For God has done what the law, weakened by the flesh, could not do: sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh.

 The Law could not save us because it could not change our corrupt nature or sinful flesh!

-In the first part of this piece we began to examine what the Scripture teaches about the flesh, self, or the fallen or sinful nature so as to be able to understand how it hinders us from following and obeying Jesus, and also to know how to deal effectively with it.
+In the first part of this piece, we began to examine what the Scripture teaches about the flesh, self, or the fallen or sinful nature to understand how it hinders us from following and obeying Jesus and knowing how to deal effectively with it.

 First, the flesh or sinful nature is our inheritance from birth:

 We all were born with sin embedded in our nature.
-We were born with natural inclinations, tendencies or propensities towards evil and therefore need no one to teach or train us to disobey God’s commandments (Psa.
+We were born with natural inclinations, tendencies, or propensities towards evil and therefore needed no one to teach or train us to disobey God’s commandments (Psa.
 51:5, 58:3, John 3:6).

 Let us now proceed further in our discovery of scriptural truths about the flesh.

 Second, the flesh is a permanent slave of Sin and Satan:

 You were born a slave to Sin and Satan.